Radoslav Glavaš (junior): Independent State of Croatia

 In 1940 and early 1941, Hungary, Romania, and Bulgaria all agreed to adhere to the Tripartite Pact and thus join the Axis.
 Hitler then pressured Yugoslavia to join as well.
 The Regent, Prince Paul, yielded to this pressure and declared Yugoslavia's accession to the Pact on 25 March 1941.
 This move was highly unpopular with the Serb-dominated officer corps of the military and some segments of the public: a large part of the Serbian population, as well as liberals and Communists.
-Military officers (mainly Serbs) executed a coup d'état on 27 March 1941, and forced the Regent to resign, while King Peter II, though only 17, was declared of age.
-Upon hearing news of the coup in Yugoslavia, on 27 March Hitler issued a directive, which called for Yugoslavia to be treated as a hostile state.
+Military officers (mainly Serbs) executed a coup d'état on 27 March 1941 and forced the Regent to resign, while King Peter II, though only 17, was declared of age.
+Upon hearing news of the coup in Yugoslavia, on 27 March, Hitler issued a directive, which called for Yugoslavia to be treated as a hostile state.
 The Germans started an invasion with air assault on Belgrade on 6 April 1941.
-On 10 April 1941, the two Axis Powers, Germany and Italy, established its puppet Independent State of Croatia (NDH).
+On 10 April 1941, the two Axis Powers, Germany and Italy, established their puppet Independent State of Croatia (NDH).

 The establishment of the NDH was welcomed amongst the professors of the Franciscan gymnasium in Široki Brijeg.
 Glavaš openly supported the newly established fascist regime.
 However, the gymnasium's administration sanctioned political outbursts amongst its students, with many students being expelled because of their political activity.

 Budak became Minister of Justice and Religion of the newly established NDH and asked the Herzegovinian Provincial Krešimir Pandžić on 10 May 1941 to allow Glavaš to become a member of his ministry.
 Pandžić accepted the request five days later.
 Glavaš was appointed the head of the Department of Religion at the Ministry.

-With the new position, Glavaš, taught by his own experience, bought the house where Herzegovinian Franciscans could live in Zagreb in 1942.
-The Herzegovinian Franciscans also used his position to equalise the status of the Franciscan schools with the public schools and to secure the financing for their schools from the state treasury, to become independent from their dioceses and the bishops.
+With the new position, Glavaš, taught by experience, bought the house where Herzegovinian Franciscans could live in Zagreb in 1942.
+The Herzegovinian Franciscans also used their position to equalise the status of the Franciscan schools with the public schools and to secure the financing for their schools from the state treasury, to become independent from their dioceses and the bishops.

 Glavaš also initiated the state-sponsored establishment of the Franciscan Faculty of Theology in Sarajevo for all the Franciscan Provinces in the NDH in 1944.
 This initiative was opposed by the Church authorities, who insisted that such an educational institution must be established and approved by the Church.
 Archbishop Aloysius Stepinac of Zagreb wrote against such a move, complaining that the church authorities must not be bypassed.
-Archbishop Ivan Šarić was also "seriously surprised" by the state establishment of the faculty without the church approval.
-However, the Franciscans claimed that they have a right to establish the faculty without the church's approval.
+Archbishop Ivan Šarić was also "seriously surprised" by the state establishment of the faculty without the Church's approval.
+However, the Franciscans claimed they had a right to establish the faculty without the church's approval.

 Using his post, Glavaš also influenced the appointment of politicians in Herzegovina.